HackerHappyHour/tagging-strategy/README.md

 # Tagging Strategy

-A github action for easily creating a whole bunch of tags from a single Dockerfile by leveraging using semver, and other common docker tagging strategies as inputs.
+A github action for easily creating a whole bunch of tags from a single Dockerfile by leveraging semver-compatible templating definitions, and other common docker tagging strategies as inputs.

 - [Tagging Strategy](#tagging-strategy)
   - [Inputs](#inputs)